 Madeira Cake Recipe

-This recipe for Madeira Cake is most suitably simple.
+This Madeira Cake recipe is most suitably simple.
 I don’t even sieve the flour and definitely no folding in.
 I avoid both if at all possible and it is here.
 The compote too is a one pot delight and the flavour combination of these two fruits is as good as any duo out there.
 I regularly make it into a crumble for an incredible pudding.
 There is a lot of fruit here and would serve 6 easily as a crumble but it keeps so incredibly well that it will last all week too, sat in the fridge, shouting out for a heat through and a dollop of creme fraiche.
-Oh yes.
+Oh yesadoodle.